Skip to main content

 • grinding

 • “The gameplay loop is not grindy unlike other games in this genre (Arc Raiders, Tarkov).
 It also has the perfect balance between PvP and PvE.
-The AI/NPCs are tougher and smarter and can often be more of a challenge compared to players.”
+Additionally, the AI/NPCs are tougher and smarter, often providing more challenge than players.”

 • “I like that the progression isn't as grindy as games like Tarkov or Arc Raiders.
-Most importantly, no tedious crafting system.”
+Most importantly, there is no tedious crafting system.”

 • stability